doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 to PHPCR when you call ``DocumentManager#flush()``.

 A Unit of Work can be manually closed by calling ``DocumentManager#close()``.
-Any changes to objects within this UnitOfWork that have not yet been persisted are lost.
+Any changes to documents within this UnitOfWork that have not yet been persisted are lost.

 .. note::